 WHAT SETS THE NCLA APART

-What makes the NCLA particularly unique – and is directly related to its effectiveness – is the delegation of all policy-making authority to the NCLA board of directors without a hierarchy of approvals by the individual chamber typical of other regional groups.
+What makes the NCLA notably unique – and is directly related to its effectiveness – is the delegation of all policy-making authority to the NCLA board of directors without a hierarchy of approvals by the individual chamber typical of other regional groups.
 Such requirements would delay action and hinder swiftness in responding to quickly-moving legislative action.

 HOW THE NCLA OPERATES

-The Alliance then updates its policy statements that serve as the guiding principles by which the NCLA board of directors determines its annual priority agenda.
+The Alliance periodically updates its policy statements that serve as the guiding principles by which the NCLA board of directors determines its annual priority agenda.
 The policy statements also help the NCLA respond to legislative proposals introduced in the Colorado General Assembly.

 The NCLA’s priority agenda evolves from year to year to reflect the northern Colorado business community’s top concerns and the changing dynamic of the business and political climate.